solita/nlp-dask-poc/README.md

 A configuration for Helm to set limits and extra pip / conda packages to use in Dask cluster.
 Taken from https://docs.dask.org/en/latest/setup/kubernetes-helm.html#configure-environment.
 - Lowered the CPU requirement to run on Docker with only 8 cores allocated.
+However you may still run out of CPUs when upgrading the cluster (for example `helm upgrade ...` )

 ## Requirements

-Docker with at least 9 CPU cores, 20 GB ram.
+Docker with at least 9 CPU cores, 25 GB ram.
 I had 100 GB disk allocated, I do not know a minimum.

 ## Procedures